 TeleGeography estimated that 13 new submarine cable systems worth a combined US$2.5 billion were deployed in strategic telecommunications routes around the world in 2016.

-Bill Barney, the Chief Executive at Reliance Communications in India, sees the increased capacity from new submarine cable systems would not only help meet the bandwidth requirements of the large Cloud and content providers, but also the numerous companies large and small that drive the world’s collective economy.
+Bill Barney, the former Chief Executive at Reliance Communications in India, sees the increased capacity from new submarine cable systems would not only help meet the bandwidth requirements of the large Cloud and content providers, but also the numerous companies large and small that drive the world’s collective economy.

 With an eye to meet the global market’s need, Reliance Communications subsidiary Global Cloud Xchange (GCX) recently unveiled plans to construct its US$500 million Eagle express cable system.
 This new 16,650-kilometer submarine cable network is expected to deliver the fastest telecommunications routes from Mumbai going east to Hong Kong and west to Italy.